 South African citizens now have the opportunity to contribute to science (conducted by South Africans for South Africans).

-The South African Microbiome Initiative in Neuroscience is a unique research project that will delve into the complex connections between the brain and the gut, by recruiting South African participants on a large scale and correlating their gut microbial compositions to health, cognitive and psychiatric data.
+The South African Microbiome Initiative in Neuroscience is a unique research project that aims to delve into the complex connections between the brain and the gut, by recruiting South African participants on a large scale and correlating their gut microbial compositions to health, cognitive and psychiatric data.
 Not only does this enable participants to contribute directly to science, but they also have the opportunity to learn more about their gut microbiota and how the gut microbiota influences health and disease.

-your data will be kept confidential.
+How will your data be processed?

-- The extracted DNA is sent to a reputable company that performs sequencing analysis on the sample, in order for us to identify which bacteria is present in your stool
+- Bacterial DNA will be extracted from your stool sample and the DNA will be sequenced in order for us to identify which bacteria are present in your stool sample.

-- Some of the data generated during this study will be presented in scientific publications (scientific journals) and at scientific conferences in order to share our interesting findings with the scientific communities.
-The findings will also be communicated to the study participants during formal feedback sessions, where the findings will be presented overall (not individually, per participant).
+- Some of the data generated during this study will be presented in scientific publications (scientific journals) and at scientific conferences in order to share our interesting findings with the scientific community.
+The findings will also be communicated to the study participants during formal feedback sessions, where the overall findings will be presented (not individually, per participant).
 Lastly, we will relay our findings to the general public through different media platforms.